Buying an item

 If you want to return an item, check to see if the seller accepts international returns by reviewing the returns policy in the listing.
 If the seller does accept international returns, contact the seller.

-The Global Postage Programme is available to buyers in the following countries:
+Items that qualify for the Global Shipping Programme are available to be delivered to buyers in the following countries:

-Any items listed in the following categories on eBay.com are currently not supported by the Global Postage Programme due to export limitations and restrictions:
+Any items listed in the following categories can't be shipped to you through the Global Shipping Programme due to export limitations and restrictions:

 Any type of air, gas or liquid in a compressed container